kadenloth/LokCloudBot/README.md

 TIP: To edit on Linux command line, run `nano config/config_example.json` to edit, make the changes, then press `ctrl + o` to save and `ctrl + x` to exit.

 ```
-"profile":"default", # name of profile to be used in the logs
+"profile":"default", # name of profile to be used in the logs and to store timers
 "token":"<USER_TOKEN>", # your token

 "auto_reconnect":true, # if enabled and the game starts in the login screen, the bot will try to login